Muy-Fresco/Muy-Fresco/README.md

 ## Large-Scale Programming Projects!
 **[Stock Market Data Application](https://github.com/Muy-Fresco/labproject2.git)**:
 A Java program designed to handle stock market data.
-It's uses JSON to process data from the APIs, and uses other applications such as JUNit for unit tests, Polygon API to fetch stock market data, and Maven for handling dependencies.
+It's uses JSON to process data from the APIs, and uses other applications such as JUnit for unit tests, Polygon API to fetch stock market data, and Maven for handling dependencies.

 ## Web Programming Projects!